-4. Other Policies and/or Procedures
+- 2. Other Policies and/or Procedures - a.

-- a.
 Examinations must be taken on the date and time assigned.
 It is the student's responsibility to contact the professor concerning missed work or examinations due to absences, and to do so promptly if possible.
-Late work or missed examinations, if excused, normally must be made up within one week. - b.
+Late work or missed examinations, if excused, normally must be made up within one week.

+- b.
 Submitting someone else's work as one's own is the worst type of plagiarism and will result in a failing grade for the assignment.
 Failure to acknowledge where paraphrased or summarized information came from is a second type of plagiarism.
 Using a source for information and acknowledging that source incorrectly is a third type of plagiarism.
 Incorrectly paraphrasing an author (even though it was footnoted) is the most common type of plagiarism.
-For example, many students simply change a word here or there from a sentence in the textbook, or change

-- the word order of a statement by an author.
-This is not paraphrasing; it is plagiarism and may result in an "F" for the assignment.
+For example, many students simply change a word here or there from a sentence in the textbook, or change the word order of a statement by an author.
+This is not paraphrasing; it is plagiarism and may result in a zero or a failing grade for the assignment.
 A true paraphrase is done by using your own words and sentence structure. - c.
-No more than two unexcused absences are allowed per semester for classes meeting two times per week, or no more than three unexcused absences are allowed for classes meeting three times per week.
+No more than two unexcused absences are allowed per semester for two-day per week class, or no more than three unexcused absences for a three-day per week class.
 Additional unexcused absences may result in reduction of grade at the instructor's discretion.
-If a student is late to class three times, it shall count as one absence.
-Students arriving to class more than 5 minutes late may be counted absent for the day.
+If a student is late to class two times, it shall count as one absence.
+If a student is more than 5 minutes late for class, the student may be counted absent for the day.
 Students leaving class early without permission may be counted absent.